witnet/documentation/docs/developer/wallet-api.md

   - `data_request`: *RADRequest*, data request with CBOR codification.
   - `witness_reward`: *number*, reward in nanoWits to the witnesses of the data request.
   - `witnesses`: *number*, minimum number of witnet nodes that must perform the request.
-  - `commit_fee`: *number*, amount in nanoWits that will be earned by the miner for each each valid commitment transaction.
-  - `reveal_fee`: *number*, amount in nanoWits that will be earned by the miner for each each valid reveal transaction.
+  - `commit_and_reveal_fee`: *number*, amount in nanoWits that will be earned by the miner for each each valid commitment and reveal transaction.
-  - `tally_fee`: *number*, amount in nanoWits that will be earned by the miner for each each valid tally transaction.
   - `min_consensus_percentage`: *number*, , minimum of consensus required to consider the request as valid.
   - `collateral`: *number*, collateral amount in nanoWits.